-As a member of The Consumer Goods Forum (CGF), a global industry network that brings together the CEOs of major global retailers and consumer brand owners, Woolworths is a signatory to the CGF Board resolution to achieve zero net deforestation through the consumer goods supply chain by 2020 through sourcing commodities like palm oil, soya, beef, paper and board in a sustainable fashion.
+As a member of The Consumer Goods Forum (CGF), a global industry network that brings together the CEOs of major global retailers and consumer brand owners, Woolworths is a signatory to the CGF Board resolution to achieve zero net deforestation through the consumer goods supply chain by 2020 through sourcing commodities like palm oil, paper and board in a sustainable fashion.

 Woolworths is making substantial progress in sustainably sourcing paper and timber products.

-Woolworths is a member of the Roundtable on Sustainable Palm Oil (RSPO), a multi-stakeholder organisation comprising retailers, manufacturers, palm oil producers, traders and non-government organisations.
+Woolworths Supermarket is a member of the Roundtable on Sustainable Palm Oil (RSPO), a multi-stakeholder organisation comprising retailers, manufacturers, palm oil producers, traders and non-government organisations.
 It sets global standards for palm oil production and manages a certification scheme.
-In FY16, 100% of the palm oil in our Own Brand food products supported the production of RSPO-certified sustainable palm oil.
-Woolworths also commits to using physical RSPO-certified palm oil through the RSPO identity preserved, segregated or mass balance supply chain models, by phasing out any remaining RSPO Book & Claim palm oil.
+In FY16, 100% of the palm oil in our Own Brand food products supported the production of certified sustainable palm oil.
+Woolworths also commits to using physical RSPO-certified palm oil through the identity preserved, segregated or mass balance supply chain models, by phasing out any remaining Book & Claim palm oil.

 Woolworths has also committed to labelling palm oil to give customers choice and labels our own brand food products where palm oil is used as an ingredient.